-The DataHub opened for reporting January 4 at noon and will remain open until March 6 at midnight.
+The DataHub opened for reporting at the end of January and will remain open until March 21 at midnight.
 Please submit your data as early as possible to avoid potential delays if you should need assistance.

 I hope you’ll find this page to be a helpful resource with everything you need to know for reporting, but if you have any questions, need help, or just want clarification that you’re doing this right, please don’t hesitate to contact me.

-Over the past several years, we have been excited to have a 22% increase in PSEC churches reporting!
+Over the past several years, we have been excited to have reporting from about 90% of PSEC churches reporting!
 We look forward to another exceptional year!

 Blessings,